SkillerRaptor/HyperProject/README.md

 ﻿# HyperProject
 ![](https://img.shields.io/badge/license-MIT-yellow)

+HyperProject is a collection of little projects that does not have any external libraries.

 ## Projects
-- HyperECS
+- HyperECS | Entity Component System
-- HyperImage
+- HyperImage | Image Writer & Loader
-- HyperMath
+- HyperMath | Math Library
-- HyperPhysics
+- HyperPhysics | Physics Library
-- HyperUtilities
+- HyperUtilities | Utilities Library

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.